 Tax Benefits Under Section 54EC

-National Highways Authority of India (NHAI) and Rural Electrification Corporation (REC) offers the popular section 54EC bonds and according to the Income Tax Act of 54EC-
+National Highways Authority of India (NHAI) and Rural Electrification Corporation (REC) offer the popular section 54EC bonds and according to the Income Tax Act of 54EC-

-• If the property is held jointly, then both of them can invest in stipulated bonds separately and will also get the deduction of Rs 50 lakh each on the investment they make.
+- If the property is held jointly, then both of them can invest in stipulated bonds separately and will also get a deduction of Rs 50 lakh each on the investment they make.

 Conclusion: So, at last, we can say that having a house in joint names gives many tax benefits.
 Also, note that

-• The funds to buy the house property must be given by both the owners.
+- The funds to buy the house property must be given by both owners.

 Income tax officials are increasingly investigating the shares financing and allocation of house properties where joint names are similar and the tax benefits are being claimed by more than one person, especially when a person is in a low tax bracket.